LinkedIn Recruiting Trouble

 A network that first insisted that we network only with those we know has morphed into a place to network with those we want to know us.

-That transformation has turned the LinkedIn data stream into a torrent of less-meaningful data.
-Eventually, Stock predicts, LinkedIn may need to divide itself into separate businesses or risk becoming a “melange of gray goo that nobody recognizes anymore.”
+For many, that transformation has turned the LinkedIn data stream into a torrent of less-meaningful data.
+Eventually, Stock predicted, LinkedIn may need to divide itself into separate businesses or risk becoming a “melange of gray goo that nobody recognizes anymore.”
+Instead, Microsoft acquired the company, and the rest, as they say, is history.
+I wonder if gray goo theory still applies.

 For non-nerds, “grey goo” is a phrase first coined by nanotechnologist Eric Drexler in the 1986 book Engines of Creation.
 Grey goo is the result of an apocalyptic scenario in which rogue self-replicating robots consume all matter on earth while building more themselves.
 If it isn’t careful, LinkedIn may find itself turning into a large mass of replicating nanomachines (members) lacking large-scale structure (promiscuous networking).
 Yes, grey goo.